Understanding Dataset Distillation via Spectral Filtering: Related Work

 \section{Related Work}

-As we have analyzed the objectives of DD in Section~\ref{sec: unified}, we only introduce some orthogonal research lines, including data parameterization, model augmentation, and theory.

-\paragraph{Data Parameterization.} Traditionally, the synthetic images are optimized in the pixel space, which is inefficient due to the potential data redundancy.
+\textbf{Data Parameterization.} Traditionally, the synthetic images are optimized in the pixel space, which is inefficient due to the potential data redundancy.
 Therefore, some methods explore how to parameterize the synthetic images.
-IDC~\cite{IDC} distillates low-resolution images to save budget and up-samples them in the evaluation stage.
-Haba~\cite{Haba} designs a decoder network to combine different latent codes for diverse synthetic datasets.
-RDED~\cite{RDED} stitches the core patches of real images together as the synthetic data.
-Some methods use generative models to decode the synthetic datasets from latent codes, including GAN-based methods~\cite{IT-GAN, MGDD} and diffusion-based methods~\cite{diff1, diff2}.
-Generally, data parameterization can be incorporated with different DD objectives to reduce their storage budgets and improve efficiency.
+IDC~\citep{IDC} distillates low-resolution images to save budget and up-samples them in the evaluation stage.
+Haba~\citep{Haba} designs a decoder network to combine different latent codes for diverse synthetic datasets.
+RDED~\citep{RDED} stitches the core patches of real images together as the synthetic data.
+Some methods use generative models to decode the synthetic datasets from latent codes, including GAN-based methods~\citep{IT-GAN, MGDD}, diffusion-based methods~\citep{diff1, diff2}, and implicit function-based methods~\citep{FreD}.
+Generally, data parameterization can be incorporated with different DD objectives to improve their efficiency.

-\paragraph{Model Augmentation.} The knowledge of the datasets is mostly encoded in the pre-train distillation networks.
+\textbf{Model Augmentation.} The knowledge of the datasets is mostly encoded in the pre-trained distillation networks.
 Therefore, some methods focus on training a suitable network for DD by designing some augmentation strategies.
-FTD~\cite{FTD} constrains model weights to achieve a flat trajectory and reduces the accumulated errors in MTT. \citet{model_aug} uses early-stage models and parameter perturbation to increase the search space of the parameters.
-More recently, DWA~\cite{DWA} employs directed weight perturbations on the pre-train models, which not only maintains the unique features of each synthetic data but also improves the diversity.
+FTD~\citep{FTD} constrains model weights to achieve a flat trajectory and reduces the accumulated errors. \citet{model_aug} use early-stage models and parameter perturbation to increase the search space of the parameters.
+More recently, DWA~\citep{DWA} employs directed weight perturbations on the pre-training model that maintain the unique features of each synthetic data.

-\paragraph{Theory.} Some works tend to explore DD from a theoretical perspective.
-For example, \citet{theorem_size} analyzes the size and approximation error of the synthetic datasets. \citet{theorem_bias} explores the influence of spurious correlations in DD. \citet{theorem_learning} explains the information captured by the synthetic datasets. \citet{theorem_core} provides a formal definition of DD and provides a foundation analysis on the optimization of DD.
-Although these methods have some important insights, they fail to explain the roles of existing methods.
+\textbf{Theory.} Some works tend to explore DD from a theoretical perspective.
+For example, \citet{theorem_size} analyzes the size and approximation error of the synthetic datasets. \citet{theorem_bias} explores the influence of spurious correlations in DD. \citet{theorem_learning} explains the information captured by the synthetic datasets. \citet{theorem_core} provides a formal definition of DD and gives a foundation analysis on the optimization of DD.
+These methods have some important insights, but fail to explain the roles of existing methods.
 In contrast, UniDD establishes the relationship between DD objectives and spectral filtering.